SHORT BIO

 Born in 1983 on Treaty 4 territory in Saskatchewan, Canada, multidisciplinary composer and artist Erin Gee lives and works in Tio’tia:ke/Montreal.
 Her practice spans disciplines of new media art, music composition, art-science, and performing arts.
-She is Professeure Adjointe (Assistant Professor) in the Music Faculty at Université de Montreal.
+She is Professeure Adjointe (Assistant Professor) in the Faculty of Music at Université de Montreal.
+She is currently accepting Masters and Doctoral students.

-As a DIY expert in emotional biofeedback technology, Gee’s music and performances explore the subtle and unconscious dimensions of sound, gesture, breath, voice, eye contact, and simulated haptics—treating them as manipulative tools for shaping the body and its emotional states.
+As a DIY expert in emotional biofeedback technology, Gee explores the subtle and unconscious dimensions of sound, gesture, breath, voice, eye contact, and simulated haptics—treating them as manipulative tools for shaping the body and its emotional states.
 Her performance techniques delve into the subconscious influence of sound, drawing inspiration from emotional physiology, hypnotism, feminist theory, ASMR, and the placebo effect to challenge the authority of quantification in biofeedback and quantified self technologies.
 By structuring the social, emotional, and physical facets of music, Gee orchestrates listeners’ bodies within her cybernetic systems in place.

 In 2021 Gee co-founded Audio Placebo Plaza community sound art collective with Julia E. Dyck and Vivian Li.
 Together, they collaboratively explore the limits of healing music and placebo-led creation in community-centered sound creation.